-When I want to impress my friends that Budapest has restaurants as hip as those in the East Village, I take them out to DOBRUMBA.
-With a chic crowd, effortlessly cool design, and a Middle Eastern menu, DOBRUMBA is a trendy and wildly popular restaurant inside Budapest's buzzing Jewish Quarter.
-The place is especially enjoyable in the warmer months when the oversized windows swing open and the ear-catching electronic music wafts into the street.
+When I'd like to impress my friends that Budapest has restaurants as hip as those in New York's East Village, I take them out to Dobrumba.
+With a chic crowd, effortlessly cool design, and a Middle Eastern menu, Dobrumba is a wildly popular place inside Budapest's buzzing Jewish Quarter.
+It's especially enjoyable in the warmer months when the oversized windows swing open and the ear-catching electronic music wafts into the street.

 Unfortunately the food can fall short – I've had unremarkable meals here, but most hot and cold mezzes and the tender chicken tagine are unlikely to disappoint.
 The basbousa is also good, a rich and sugary semolina cake blanketed in a tangy yogurt.